 The process of running a test with a submodel is no different from any other test execution in Eggplant DAI.
-When you click Play on the toolbar, the model begins with the initial state and chooses a path through the model.
+When you click Run on the toolbar, and you choose options for the model run, the model begins with the initial state and chooses a path through the model.
 When it selects an action that has a submodel attached, the execution switches to that secondary model.

-In the Modeler console, you can see that the model has called the submodel, and what steps are performed there.
-The model view in the workspace, however, doesn't change—it still shows the single highlighted action that called the submodel.
+In the console, you can see that the model has called the submodel, and what steps are performed there.
+The model view, however, doesn't change—it still shows the single highlighted action that called the submodel.

 After the submodel completes successfully, execution of the parent model resumes from that point, just as it would for an attached snippet.